pioneerspacesim/pioneer-developer-docs/design-document/passenger-gameplay.md

 Selling an occupied cabin should not be allowed; the player needs to complete the mission first, or find alternative means to encourage a (group of) passenger(s) from vacating a cabin.

+This ties in to #5509 - upgrading from one ship to a new one should allow for a way to transfer passengers (in fact, all cargo) from the old ship to the new ship, assuming the new ship is outfitted with at least the same amount of cargo/cabin space as the old ship.

 ## **Passenger Groups**

 Missions can ask for passengers to be transported.
 Currently there is no concept of a "group" of passengers apart from needing sufficient passenger cabin space in your ship for the number of people in the group.
 Passengers are simply embarked into whichever cabins have free berths.